 In some cases, the minister may also ask the Independent Planning Commission to hold a public hearing into the carrying out of a state significant project.
 This purpose of this hearing is to increase the public scrutiny of these projects, obtain independent advice on complex technical matters and give the community another opportunity to have another say on these projects.

 The Independent Planning Commission has detailed guidelines and procedures for conducting these hearings.

-Once complete, the Department will refer its Assessment Report to Minister for Planning or Independent Planning Commission for a final decision.
+Once complete, the department will refer its assessment report to the Minister for Planning or Independent Planning Commission for a final decision.